How to avoid PMI without 20% down

 The easiest way to avoid PMI is by using a lender that doesn't require it for down payments below 20%.
 In my native San Francisco, the San Francisco Federal Credit Union has a program they call "POPPYloan" which enables VERY high earning households to finance up to 100% of their home purchase, up to $2 million.
 The program is only available for 9 Bay Area counties, but for those of us in San Francisco it's certainly a viable option.

 The only hesitation I would have with this program is that it locks you into a huge mortgage payment.
 That's a bit of an inevitability in San Francisco anyway, but it does give me a little bit of pause.
-If it were me, and I didn't have the money for a 20% down payment, I would probably still prefer to use Unison as an equity partner than lock myself into a gigantic mortgage payment for years to come.
+If it were me, and I wanted to know how to avoid PMI without 20 down, I would probably still prefer to use Unison as an equity partner than lock myself into a gigantic mortgage payment for years to come.
 I am sure there are people who would look at Unison as an enormous ripoff, though.
 Different strokes for different folks!

 The bottom line is that you don't have to put up with PMI.
 If you are creative, there are lots of ways to get around it.
 There are also lots of ways to get rid of it, which I detailed in a dedicated post on the matter before.
 If you have PMI and you want to calculate if you've reached the threshold to remove it, simply scroll down!